The Cage (TV series): Production

 The series is written by Tony Schumacher and produced by Element Pictures.
 Hilary Martin, Christopher Aird, Ed Guiney and Andrew Lowe are executing producers alongside Schumacher and Sheridan Smith, who leads the cast alongside Michael Socha.
 Lucy Richer is an executive producer for the BBC with Clare Shepherd as series producer.
 The series is directed by Al Mackay.
-The cast also includes Barry Sloane, Geraldine James, Anton Bibby, Freya Jones, Sophie Mensah, Abby Mavers, Shaun Mason, Louis Emerick, Ian Puleston-Davies, Julia Papp, Katy Carmichael, Dave Hart, Eileen O'Brien, Eithne Browne, Mona Goodwin, and Sue Jenkins.

 Filming for the five-part series took place in locations around Liverpool and Merseyside, including the Wirral, in the first part of 2025.

 Broadcast

-The series will air on BBC One and be available on the BBC iPlayer.
+The series began airing on BBC One and was made available on the BBC iPlayer on 26 April 2026.

+It premiered on ABC Television and ABC iview in Australia on 30 August 2026.